denten-books/plain-text/main.md

 deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

-Free and concrete!
+Free *and* concrete!
 Where does that leave literature?
 Not all text is art, of course.
 But, if the reader is to believe in the potential for textual expression to reach such lofty Hegelian heights, he would also have to place value on the act of interpretation.
 The Hegelian literary critic reaches beyond the external, ephemeral material facade to uncover internal and eternal metaphysical truth within.
-Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks latent or concealed meaning behind the surface of the text.
+Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface.
 For a Marxist critic like Louis Althusser or Frederic Jameson, that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically-minded reader may read in search of hidden drives, desires, or cognitive structures.
-By contrast, Marcus and Best describe several contemporary trends bulk at the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
+By contrast, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

 The history of literary scholarship is punctuated by these moments of revolt against interpretation.
 In the late 1960, Susan Sontag wrote about "the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle creativity.
-It "depletes the world" in some way and places the critic in a privileged, unnecessarily meddling position between reader and text.
+It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position between reader and text.
 "If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
 "The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form [@sontag_against_1966, 8-9].
 In yet an earlier revolt at the turn of the 20th century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
-In art, instead of inward symbols, they saw outward-pointing "devices" like rhyme and meter.
+Seing art as an economy of formal "devices" like rhyme and meter, the formalists downplayed the role of content and symbol.
 In this vein the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
-His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] In an inversion of Hegelian humanism, form took on a spiritual function for the Russian formalists.
-Art cannot be reduced to "thinking in symbols," wrote Viktor Shklovsky in 1917.
-Words "die" and become invisible to us in frequent use.
-Everyday prose in that sense is transparent language, no longer capable of evoking wonder.
-Truly vital art can counteract that death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
-The study of poetic language (not necessarily poetry) therefore pays attention to the devices that aid in that renewal.
-In other words, for formalists what we say is less important than how we say it.
-Or, at the very least, the two are intimately related.
+His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] Art cannot be reduced to "thinking in symbols," Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
+Meaning "dies" and becomes invisible through frequent use.
+Such dead and transparent language language can no longer evoke wonder or curiousity.
+Truly vital art counteracts death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
+Form, in that sense, resurrects content.
+The study of poetic language (not necessarily poetry) therefore pays attention to the devices that aid in the process of linguistic renewal.

 [^ln11-descartes]: It is difficult to resist quoting from Descartes' *Meditations on First Philosophy* when discussing idealism.
 He writes: "Let us